This material is already hardened with the use of the ultraviolet light. You may begin to use it right away.

 If you have been given an anesthetic, this should wear off in a few hours.
 Please be careful not to bite your cheek or tongue.
 Also, do not eat or drink anything extremely hot or cold until the anesthetic has completely worn off.

-The tooth will look natural in color, so you may not be able to notice the restoration.
+The tooth will look natural in color, so you may not be able to distinguish the restoration.

-The surface texture and consistency may feel a little different at first but, will smoothen with use.
+The surface texture and consistency may feel a little different at first, but will polish with use.